Guide to Days Past Ovulation (DPO) and Pregnancy

 If the egg is fertilised it develops into an embryo which over the next 5-7 days divides itself until it becomes a blastocyst which is ready for implantation in the lining of the womb.

-Over these initial DPO your levels of progesterone – a hormone that supports early pregnancy – rise and you may experience the following symptoms (unhelpfully these are very similar to pre menstrual symptoms!)
+Over these initial days post ovulation, your levels of progesterone – a hormone that supports early pregnancy – rise and you may experience the following 6 days past ovulation symptoms (unhelpfully these are very similar to premenstrual symptoms!)

 - Breast tenderness